-An opportunity may be one of many things-such as an invitation to exhibit at a prestigious gallery, to audition for a major dance company, or to study with a mentor or renowned teacher.
+An opportunity may be one of many things-such as an invitation to exhibit at an important gallery, to audition for a major dance company, or to study with a mentor or renowned teacher.
 It may also be an opportunity to create/complete a new work that advances an artist's career, explores a new or innovative technique, or exposes an artist to new audiences.
-In any case, an opportunity should be well suited to the artist's skill level and should represent a natural, meaningful step in their career in the context of their past artistic work and stated artistic goals.
-An opportunity should not duplicate experiences the artist has had during their career.
+In any case, an opportunity should be well suited to the artist's skill level and should represent a natural, meaningful step in their creative development and career in the context of their past artistic work and stated artistic goals.
+An opportunity should not duplicate experiences the artist has already experienced during their career.